 Verses 4 and 5 say - "But God, who is rich in mercy, because of His great love with which He loved us, even when we were dead in trespasses, made us alive together with Christ (by grace you have been saved)."
-Although the child of God was once under God's wrath, they are no longer under

-God's wrath because God has shown them rich mercy and great love.
+Although the child of God was once under God's wrath, they are no longer under it because God has shown them rich mercy and great love.
 God is described here as being rich in mercy to all those whom He calls to Himself.
 Rich in mercy, because "He saw us ruined by the Fall, and loved us, notwithstanding all."
 "He justly claims a song from me, His lovingkindness is so free."
-His mercy, His lovingkindness, is so free to me, but it cost Him so much; even the giving of His dear Son to be crucified on our behalf so that we might be shown grace.
-It is amazing how God loves His elect with an everlasting love, but when they are born into this world, they are a child of wrath, even as the rest of the unbelievers, until their conversion.
-And yet He loves them with an everlasting love.
-His love was so great that even though we were dead in trespasses and sins, He made us alive together with Christ.
+His mercy, His lovingkindness, is so free to me.
+But it cost God so much.
+Even the giving of His dear Son to be crucified on our behalf, so that we might be shown this mercy and grace.
+It is amazing how God loves His elect people with an everlasting love.
+When you are born into this world, you are a child of wrath, even as the rest of the unbelievers, until you turn to Christ.
+And yet He loves you with an everlasting love if you are one of His.
+His love is so great that even though you were dead in your trespasses and sins, He made you alive together with Christ.

 That was real mercy!
-What amazing love and grace, to show mercy to us who only deserved eternal wrath.
+What amazing love, to show mercy to us who only deserved eternal wrath.
 Let us thank Him and praise Him that He is the God of all grace and the Father of mercies.
 He brings everlasting consolation and good hope by grace to those who trust in Him.
 2nd Thessalonians 2: 16 and 17 - "Now may our Lord Jesus Christ Himself, and our God and Father, who has loved us and given us everlasting consolation and good hope by grace, comfort your hearts and establish you in every good word and work."
+Let us rejoice even now, and worship Him, that He has shown us such mercy!